-With ski holidays, it is really important to start planning and packing early: Check your gear – did you lose your goggles or neck scarf last winter, did your binding break on the last day, or are your gloves no longer waterproof?
+With single parent ski holidays, and family ski holidays in general, it is really important to start planning and packing early: Check your gear – did you lose your goggles or neck scarf last winter, did your binding break on the last day, or are your gloves no longer waterproof?
 Do your ski clothes or snow boots need a good wash and waterproofing, but you’ve got no TechWash left?
 Will your salopettes still fit?
 Believe me, it all happens!If you don’t want to learn your lesson the hard way, check all your gear in good time before your ski trip leaving you time to buy or replace whatever is missing before you set out on your ski holiday.
 It is quite likely that the resort you are heading to does not stock the brand of ski jacket or trendy ski goggles you’ve always wanted.
 Plus, you will be paying over the odds.
 Our ski holiday packing list will ensure you leave nothing to chance and bring everything you need for your ski holiday:

 Ski essentials you must pack:

 - Waterproof ski jacket or snowboard jacket with powder skirt, internal cuffs and thumb loops to keep the cold and/or snow out

 - Waterproof ski trousers, salopettes or snowboard trousers